Race condition: In electronics

+A practical example of a race condition can occur when logic circuitry is used to detect certain outputs of a counter.
+If all the bits of the counter do not change exactly simultaneously, there will be intermediate patterns that can trigger false matches.

 Critical and non-critical forms

 A critical race condition occurs when the order in which internal variables are changed determines the eventual state that the state machine will end up in.

 A non-critical race condition occurs when the order in which internal variables are changed does not determine the eventual state that the state machine will end up in.

 Static, dynamic, and essential forms

 A static race condition occurs when a signal and its complement are combined.

 A dynamic race condition occurs when it results in multiple transitions when only one is intended.
 They are due to interaction between gates.
 It can be eliminated by using no more than two levels of gating.

 An essential race condition occurs when an input has two transitions in less than the total feedback propagation time.
 Sometimes they are cured using inductive delay line elements to effectively increase the time duration of an input signal.